DanRizzyRaza/networking-notes/connecting-systems-notes.md

 HTTP/1.1 introduced new features yet again, including: support for multiple languages, a "Host" header was added which allows the same IP address to hold multiple domains (collocation).
 These all lead to the following four major improvements:
 - **Efficient use of IP addresses**
 - **Faster responses** - Connections could be reused, i.e. a browser could send multiple requests over a persistent connection.
-Dynamically generated pages responded faster due to "chunked encoding" which allows a response to be sent before its length is known.
+Dynamically generated pages responded faster due to "chunked encoding" which allows a response to be sent before its length is known, an obvious use case would be for video streaming.
 - **Bandwidth saving** due to cache support, this is where a cache stores the response of a HTTP request and reuses it for subsequent requests, this will also lead to faster responses.

 Recall that TCP was reliable and UDP was fast, for this reason HTTP uses TCP.
 To initially establish a TCP connection several round trips are required, in HTTP/1.0 this was done for each request/response pair, in HTTP/1.1 pipelining, and persistant connections were added: